 Click on State Scholarships and Grants for information on financing options that are available in the state of Iowa.

-conditions of Title IV loans that are more favorable than private education
+Terms and conditions of Title IV loans that are more favorable than private education loans:

-When financing your education, a Stafford loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
-Stafford loans are fixed rate federal student loans guaranteed by the government.
+When financing your education, a direct loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
+Direct loans are fixed rate federal student loans guaranteed by the government.
 They can be used to pay for educational related expenses.
-Stafford loans have a number of benefits all designed to help make paying for college more affordable.
-One of the most important Stafford loan benefits is the fixed interest rate.
-Subsidized Federal Direct loans have a fixed rate of 4.5% for the 2010-2011 academic year.
-Rates for the 2011-2012 academic year will be fixed at 3.4%
+Direct loans have a number of benefits all designed to help make paying for college more affordable.
+One of the most important direct loan benefits is the fixed interest rate.
+Federal Direct loans have a fixed rate of 4.66% for the 2014-2015 academic year.

 Affordable Repayment Plans

 Direct loan repayment plans are designed to provide flexibility for any budget.
 Once you complete school and enter repayment, you will have the option to pick from a number of helpful plans:

 Standard Repayment - A fixed amount each month based on your principle and interest.